Beneš decrees: Types of decrees

 The decrees may be divided as follows:

 Although decrees were not covered by the 1920 constitution, they were considered necessary by the Czechoslovak wartime and postwar authorities.
 On ratification by the Interim National Assembly, they became binding laws with retroactive validity and attempted to preserve Czechoslovak legal order during the occupation.
 Most of the decrees were abolished by later legislation (see the list below) or became obsolete by having served their purpose.

 List of decrees

-Note: This list includes only decrees published in the official Collection of Laws of Czechoslovakia after the liberation in 1945.
-Other (not re-published) decrees were ineffective in the liberated Czechoslovakia already in 1945.
+Note: This list includes only decrees published in the official Collection of Laws of Czechoslovakia after the liberation in 1945.Other (not re-published) decrees were ineffective in the liberated Czechoslovakia already in 1945.
+Yellow color marks constitutional decrees.
+Red color marks decrees that were later formally abolished.

 Loss of citizenship and confiscation of property

 Legal basis for expulsions

 The Beneš decrees are associated with the 1945–47 deportation of about 3 million ethnic Germans and Hungarians from Czechoslovakia.
 The deportation, based on Article 12 of the Potsdam Agreement, was the outcome of negotiations between the Allied Control Council and the Czechoslovak government.
 The expulsion is considered ethnic cleansing (a term in widespread use since the early 1990s) by a number of historians and legal scholars.
 The relevant decrees omit any reference to the deportation.